numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 The call ``Context``
 ====================

-The call "context" may seem surprising.
-This object represents a similar concept as Python's ``self``, that is to all methods.
+The "context" object is analogous to Python's ``self`` that is passed to all methods.
-The following details the reasons for the above ``Context``.

-To understand its existence, and structure, it is helpful to remember that a Python method can be written in the following way (see also the `documentation of __get__
+To understand why the "context" object is necessary and its internal structure, it is helpful to remember that a Python method can be written in the following way (see also the `documentation of __get__
 <https://docs.python.org/3.8/reference/datamodel.html#object.__get__>`_):